Sheriffs and Police Chiefs Eligibility

 Consequences for Decertification

 The bill establishes a clear process for filling vacancies when a sheriff, chief, or marshal is decertified or fails to maintain certification.
-This includes provisions for both elected and appointed officials, regardless of whether their office is partisan or non-partisan
+This includes provisions for both elected and appointed officials, regardless of whether their office is partisan or non-partisan.

 Strengthened Background Checks